Robb-Fr/db_project/Notes and questions - Deliverable 3/Queries.md

                 order by decode(POPULATION,'7',10, '6',9,'5',8,
                 '4',7,'3',6,'2',5,'1',4,'9',3,'0',2,NULL, 1) DESC
                 FETCH FIRST 3 rows only)

              on C.COUNTY_CITY_LOCATION = city_code) INNER JOIN PARTY P on P.CASE_ID = C.CASE_ID) INNER JOIN
         VICTIM V on v.PARTY_ID= p.PARTY_ID) temporary
             WHERE temporary.city_code = top_cities.city_code
             order by  avg(VICTIM_AGE) over (partition by temporary.CASE_ID) FETCH FIRST 10 rows only) temporary;

+compute 3 cities, compute statisitics, then compute the row number of the statistics partitioned by city_location ordered by statistics

+select row number <= 10.

+USE PARTITION BY OVER COUNTY CITY LOCATION AND USE ROW NUMBER

 7. Find all collisions that satisfy the following: the collision was of type pedestrian and all victims were above